Eagle Letters of Recommendation Procedures

 • The Workbook should include everything that is applicable to the project and include any

-photographs, diagrams, maps, data, etc. that you believe will assist the District Board of Review
+photographs, diagrams, maps, data, etc. that you believe will assist the Council Board of Review

 panel in understanding/visualizing the project.
 Make sure you, the project beneficiary, and the